tomcl/fsharp-transforms/README.md

    3. Identifier size should vary with scope and number of uses.
 Local identifiers can be single letter if a longer name does not help understanding given the context.
 Global names should document what a function does or a value is, however a helper function used everywhere might have a shorter name to aid expression readability and because it will be more easily remembered.
    4. XML comments are visible by hovering on refrences.
 They should add detail about what (not how) to make using a function or value easy.
 They will usually be 2 lines long, but can range from 1 - 5 lines.
 You can add extra documentation as non-XML comments inside a function definition.
 4. **RSN** (Reduce syntactic noise).
 Make it easier to see what really matters about the code without unnecessary boilerplate.
 Pipelines are one obvious example of this, as is type inference which allows unnecessary types to be omitted.
 Types should be included only when they make code more readable by documenting what functions do, typically for inputs and outputs of global helpers and larger functions.
 5. **LFM** (layout follows meaning).
 We read code visually, so visual cues – what lines up with what, what is next to what, determine how quick it is to identify what code does.
 An example is always indenting match case expressions to the same place on a new line so that the pattern/expression links are visually emphasised.
 Layout can sometimes provide useful hints about meaning (e.g. what is grouped with what).
-The order in which things are written affects the ease with which we process them – this is the key motivation for pipelines.
+The order in which things are written affects the ease with which we process them.
+Pipelines, for example,  address both order (made to follow data) and visual queues (each pipeline element is aligned vertically.

 # **Why do these principles matter?**